ckormanyos/real-time-cpp/readme.md

 config.txt, all described on internet.
 A complete set of [PiZero boot contents for an SD card](./ref_app/target/micros/bcm2835_raspi_b/startup/SD_CARD/PiZero) running the bare-metal reference application are included in this repo.
+The program toggles the GPIO status LED  at GPIO index `0x47`.

 For other compatible boards, feel free contact me with an issue requesting further details on your desired target system.